Signs and Symptoms of Pericarditis?

 Two serious complications of pericarditis are cardiac tamponade and chronic constrictive pericarditis.

-Your doctor may ask whether you:
+Your doctor may ask whether you have had:

-- Have any other medical conditions
+- Any other medical conditions

-A common sign is the pericardial rub.
-This is the sound of the pericardium rubbing against the outer layer of your heart.
-Your doctor will place a stethoscope on your chest to listen for this sound.
+When the pericardium is inflamed, the fluid between the sac's two layers of tissue increases, so your doctor will look for signs of excess fluid in your chest.
+A common sign is the pericardial rub, the sound of the pericardium rubbing against the outer layer of your heart.
+Your doctor will listen for this by placing a stethoscope on your chest.